Departmental Policies/Actions Supporting Equity & Inclusion

 2019 Creation of an Inclusive Teaching Practices resource

 2019 Extensive review of Admissions criteria and implemented a holistic admissions process.
 This process de-emphasized standardized test scores, and specifically recognized the value of experiences including work and caregiving.

-2020 Discontinued GRE requirements for MS and AuD program admissions for 2021 applicants, with a commitment to reviewing this requirement for future application cycles.
+2020 Discontinued GRE requirements for MS and AuD program admissions applicants.

 We are continuing to work on ways to improve our policies and procedures and will update the website as we make progress towards our goals.

 Do you have a suggestion for a policy we might consider?
 (See the Equity and Inclusion page to see some of the initiatives that committee is currently working on).
 Do you have feedback or questions about a policy/procedure that is in place?
 Do you want to help us shape our policies?
 Tell us!